needle-mirror/com.unity.entities/Documentation~/transforms-custom.md

 ### Substitute the LocalTransform component

 The built-in transform system adds a [`LocalTransform`](xref:Unity.Transforms.LocalTransform) component to each entity by default.
 It stores the data that represents an entity's position, rotation, and scale.
-There are also a variety of static helper methods defined on it.
+There are also a variety of static helper methods defined on this component.

 To create your own custom transform system, you have to substitute the `LocalTransform` component with your own.

 1. Create a .cs file that defines a substitute for the built-in `LocalTransform` component.
 You can copy the built-in `LocalTransform.cs` file from the Entities package into your assets folder and then edit the contents.
 To do this, go to **Packages &gt; Entities &gt; Unity.Transforms** in your project, copy the `LocalTransform.cs` file, and rename it.
 1. Change the properties and methods to suit your needs.
-For example:
+See the following example of a custom `LocalTransform2D` component:

    ```c#
    using System.Globalization;
    using Unity.Entities;
    using Unity.Mathematics;
    using Unity.Properties;
    using Unity.Transforms;

    [WriteGroup(typeof(LocalToWorld))]
    public struct LocalTransform2D : IComponentData